Equilibrium with Heterogeneous Information Flows: Equilibrium Definition and the Main Result

 \subsection{Equilibrium Definition}

-Using the terminology introduced in \cite{MR4192554}, we now define a partial communication equilibrium, or PCE.
+With the above as intuition, we now consider $N$ insiders, using the notion of a ``partial communication equilibrium'' (PCE) as introduced in \cite{MR4192554}.
 Informally, a PCE is a pair $(\filt^m,S)$, where the market filtration $\filt^m$ used by the uninformed agent satisfies the usual conditions, and strictly enlarges $\filt^B$; $S$ is a RCLL $\filt^m$ semimartingale with $S_1 = X_1$ almost surely; and $(\filt^m,S)$ are such that the market clears with everyone optimally trading in $S$ trading over their respective periods, and using their respective information sets.
-Additionally, to rule out the unrealistic situation where the insider's signal is entirely passed to the market, we also want $\filt^m \subset \filt^m \vee \sigma(G_n)$.
+Additionally, to rule full revelation of the insider's signal, we want $\filt^m \subset \filt^m\vee \sigma(G_k)$ over $[t_k,1]$ for $k=1,...,N$.